Web Share API &

 Native Device Integration

-Production-focused patterns for sharing, clipboard, NFC, file access, offline queuing, and progressive enhancement — for frontend devs, PWA builders, and mobile-web teams.
+Production-focused patterns for sharing, clipboard, NFC, file access, offline queuing, and progressive enhancement — plus testing, file payloads, custom share sheets, share-target security, and storage quota.
+For frontend devs, PWA builders, and mobile-web teams.

 The web platform now gives browser-based applications direct access to native OS capabilities: share sheets, NFC tags, the file system, rich clipboard data, and offline-persistent share queues — all without an app store.
 But each API carries strict security, permission, and compatibility requirements that are easy to get wrong.